-- Contraindications: - o Amitiza is contraindicated with known or suspected mechanical gastrointestinal obstruction. - Lotronex has several contraindications, including a history of chronic or severe constipation or sequelae from constipation; intestinal obstruction, stricture, toxic megacolon, gastrointestinal perforation, and/or adhesions; ischemic colitis; impaired intestinal circulation, thrombophlebitis, or hypercoagulable state; Crohn's disease or ulcerative colitis; diverticulitis; severe hepatic impairment.

-- Linzess and Trulance are contraindicated in patients age 6 years or younger and in patients with known or suspected mechanical gastrointestinal obstruction. - Motegrity is contraindicated in patients with intestinal perforation or obstruction due to a structural or functional disorder of the gut wall, obstructive ileus, and severe inflammatory conditions of the intestinal tract such as Crohn's disease, ulcerative colitis, and toxic megacolon/megarectum; and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Movantik is contraindicated in patients with known or suspected gastrointestinal obstruction and at increased risk of recurrent obstruction, in patients with concomitant use of strong cytochrome (CYP) 3A4 inhibitors (eg, clarithromycin, ketoconazole), and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Relistor is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction and at increased risk of recurrent obstruction. - Symproic is contraindicated in patients with a known or suspected gastrointestinal obstruction or at increased risk of recurrent obstruction, and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Viberzi has several contraindications, including use in patients with the following conditions: known or suspected biliary duct obstruction or sphincter of Oddi disease or dysfunction; alcoholism, alcohol abuse, alcohol addiction, or more than 3 alcoholic beverages daily; history of pancreatitis or structural diseases of the pancreas including known or suspected pancreatic duct obstruction; severe hepatic impairment; history of severe constipation or sequelae from constipation; known or suspected mechanical gastrointestinal obstruction; use in patients without a gallbladder; or known hypersensitivity to the drug. - On March 15, 2017, the FDA warned that Viberzi should not be used in patients who do not have a gallbladder.
+- Contraindications: - Amitiza is contraindicated with known or suspected mechanical gastrointestinal obstruction. - Lotronex has several contraindications, including a history of chronic or severe constipation or sequelae from constipation; intestinal obstruction, stricture, toxic megacolon, gastrointestinal perforation, and/or adhesions; ischemic colitis; impaired intestinal circulation, thrombophlebitis, or hypercoagulable state; Crohn's disease or ulcerative colitis; diverticulitis; severe hepatic impairment. - Ibsrela, Linzess, and Trulance are contraindicated in patients 6 years of age or younger and in patients with known or suspected mechanical gastrointestinal obstruction. - Motegrity is contraindicated in patients with intestinal perforation or obstruction due to a structural or functional disorder of the gut wall, obstructive ileus, and severe inflammatory conditions of the intestinal tract such as Crohn's disease, ulcerative colitis, and toxic megacolon/megarectum; and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Movantik is contraindicated in patients with known or suspected gastrointestinal obstruction and at increased risk of recurrent obstruction, in patients with concomitant use of strong cytochrome (CYP) 3A4 inhibitors (eg, clarithromycin, ketoconazole), and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Relistor is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction and at increased risk of recurrent obstruction. - Symproic is contraindicated in patients with a known or suspected gastrointestinal obstruction or at increased risk of recurrent obstruction, and when there is a known serious or severe hypersensitivity reaction to the drug or any of its excipients. - Viberzi has several contraindications, including use in patients with the following conditions: known or suspected biliary duct obstruction or sphincter of Oddi disease or dysfunction; alcoholism, alcohol abuse, alcohol addiction, or more than 3 alcoholic beverages daily; history of pancreatitis or structural diseases of the pancreas including known or suspected pancreatic duct obstruction; severe hepatic impairment; history of severe constipation or sequelae from constipation; known or suspected mechanical gastrointestinal obstruction; use in patients without a gallbladder; or known hypersensitivity to the drug. - On March 15, 2017, the FDA warned that Viberzi should not be used in patients who do not have a gallbladder.
 The safety announcement was based on an FDA review that found these patients have an increased risk of developing serious pancreatitis that could result in hospitalization or death (FDA Drug Safety Communication 2017).
 A contraindication was added to the prescribing label for patients without a gallbladder due to an increased risk of developing serious pancreatitis.
-Pancreatitis was reported in patients taking either the 75 mg or 100 mg dose with most of the cases of serious pancreatitis occurring within a week of starting treatment. - Xifaxan is contraindicated in patients with a hypersensitivity to rifaximin, any of the rifamycin antimicrobial agents, or any of the components in Xifaxan. - Zelnorm is contraindicated in patients with a history of myocardial infarction, stroke, transient ischemic attack, or angina; a history of ischemic colitis or other forms of intestinal ischemia; severe renal impairment or end-stage renal disease; and moderate or severe hepatic impairment.
+Pancreatitis was reported in patients taking either the 75 mg or 100 mg dose with most of the cases of serious pancreatitis occurring within a week of starting treatment. - Xifaxan is contraindicated in patients with a hypersensitivity to rifaximin, any of the rifamycin antimicrobial agents, or any of the components in Xifaxan.